The best software product ever invented will fail to be successful if it is released with bugs.

 Ad hoc QA is testing that is not rigorously structured, but instead is designed to address areas that the tester, using his/her experience, feels are high risk areas.
 Ad hoc QA often involves exercising the program in a somewhat unconventional manner.

-Certain portions of a functionality testing effort may also be automated, but the feasibility of such an effort depends on several factors, and should be discussed with a qualified Beta Breakers engineer.
+Certain portions of a functional testing effort may also be automated, but the feasibility of such an effort depends on several factors, and should be discussed with a qualified Beta Breakers engineer.
 Find out why you would hire a Beta Breakers engineer here.